raml-org/raml-spec/versions/raml-10/raml-10.md

 * If the **property** with the same name does not exist in **Current Target Tree Object**:
   * All _Conflicting Properties_ are removed from the **Current Target Tree Object**
   * The **property** is added to the **Current Target Tree Object**.

+Traits and Resource Types applications are appled one more time to the _Target Tree_.

 _Target Tree_ is validated.